nearform-actions/optic-release-automation-action/README.md

           npm-tag: ${{ github.event.inputs.tag }}
 ```

-The above workflow (when manually triggered ⚡️) will:
+The above workflow (when manually triggered) will:

-- 🤖 Run `npm version <semver>` command to bump the version as configured (patch, minor, etc)
+- Run `npm version <semver>` command to bump the version as configured (patch, minor, etc)
-- 🤖 Execute the `build-command` if configured
+- Execute the `build-command` if configured
-- 🤖 Commit the changes and push to the `release/${new semver version}` branch
+- Commit the changes and push to the `release/${new semver version}` branch
-- 🤖 Open a PR that looks like following
+- Open a PR that looks like following

 ![image](https://user-images.githubusercontent.com/2510597/140506212-4938e44d-0662-4dc5-9fb1-c3f59fe075a6.png)

-When you merge this PR ⚡️:
+When you merge this PR:

-- 🤖 It will request an Npm OTP from Optic.
+- It will request an Npm OTP from Optic.
 - _(Optional)_ You can define Npm and Optic tokens in GitHub secrets for each user that will receive the OTP.
 This is required only in case you want to publish to Npm.
-- 🤖 Upon successful retrieval of the OTP, it will publish the package to Npm.
+- Upon successful retrieval of the OTP, it will publish the package to Npm.
-- 🤖 Create a Github release with change logs (You can customize release notes using [release.yml](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configuration))
+- Create a Github release with change logs (You can customize release notes using [release.yml](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configuration))

-When you close the PR without merging it ⚡️: nothing will happen.
+When you close the PR without merging it: nothing will happen.

 ### Multiple user scenario